 Permanent Forum on Indigenous Issues

 The Permanent Forum is an advisory body to the Economic and Social Council.
 It discusses indigenous issues related to economic and social development, culture, the environment, education, health, and human rights.
-The UNPFII web site provides information on Forum members, meetings, and actions, as well as links to U.N. documents related to indigenous peoples.
+The UNPFII web site provides information on Forum members, annual meetings, and actions, as well as links to U.N. documents related to indigenous peoples.

 Amnesty International Indigenous Peoples Page